johncardenasp/technews/README.md

 # TechNews

-A Front-end project from [FaztWeb](https://github.com/FaztWeb "FaztWeb").
 TechNews is a page focused on technology news.
+- Build with HTML, CSS and JS Vanilla
+- Grid Layout and Flexbox
+- Integrate library for animations
+- Add interaction for the mobile version to display a menu

 ## Preview